heeler/TiffReader/README.md

 }
 ```
 If you make the mistake of naming your custom tag "Tag JS01" for example
-it will free the field since this code get's called more than once it in
+it will free the field.
+Since this code get's called more than once, it
 turn triggers a segmentation fault.
-If you name your custom tag ANYTHING
+If you name your custom tag **ANYTHING
-EXCEPT "Tag *" the program added tags work perfectly.
+EXCEPT** ```"Tag *"``` the program added tags work perfectly.
 I'm not sure why this
-block exists but I was unlucky enough to make this mistake.
+block exists but I was unlucky enough to find this the hard way.

 ### Build tool
 This application uses CMake to build.